Management Team

 Administrative Specialist

-Yen Yen started at Alameda County Public Health in the Emergency Preparedness Program in 2017, supported the COVID response since the very first day of the pandemic in December 2019 and joined OHCC in August 2022.
+Yen Yen started at Alameda County Public Health in the Emergency Preparedness Program in 2017, supported the COVID response since the very first day of the pandemic in December 2019 and joined HHS in August 2022.
 Yen Yen holds a bachelor’s degree in Hospitality Management.
 She has managed restaurants and hotels in her prior life.
 She loves spending her time with her family, trying out local breweries, cooking/baking new recipes, and being a plant mom.

 Administrative Assistant

-Jessica supports the Shelter plus Care (S+C) Team.
+supports the Shelter plus Care (S+C) Team.
 S+C is a HUD funded program that provides housing subsidies and supportive services for disabled and homeless persons in the County.
 Jessica provides direct support to the S+C email inbox by processing requests and tracking housing referrals and supports the team on various ongoing projects.
 Prior to joining Alameda County Jessica worked for more than 15 years in Real Estate and Mortgage Lending.
 Outside of work Jessica enjoys photography, cooking, reading and traveling with her family.

 Housing Office Liaison

-Kevin Charles transitioned to OHCC in January 2021 from his position as an Alameda County Behavioral Healthcare social worker at the Juvenile Justice Center.
+Kevin Charles transitioned to H&H in January 2021 from his position as an Alameda County Behavioral Healthcare social worker at the Juvenile Justice Center.
 Before coming to Alameda County, Kevin worked for Marin County Mental Health as a school-based clinician and coordinated the juvenile drug courts for Contra Costa County Alcohol and Other Drugs Services.
 As a Housing Services Liaison, he works with housing and services providers to help residents live the healthiest and freest lives possible.

 Email Kevin